t-flora/cpp-perf-foundations/README.md

 - [Cache-Friendly Data Structures](https://stackoverflow.com/questions/16699247/what-is-a-cache-friendly-code) - Memory layout impact on performance
 - [When to Use Which Container](https://stackoverflow.com/questions/471432/in-which-scenario-do-i-use-a-particular-stl-container) - Practical decision guide

-**Why It Matters**: High-performance systems live or die on container choice.
+**Why it matters**: High-performance systems live or die on container choice.
 A wrong data structure can cost microseconds per operation, which translates to real performance bottlenecks.

 ---